 Mechelen is a small town, but don’t let its size fool you – there’s plenty to do here!
 The old town is beautifully preserved, with cobbled streets and quaint shops lining the square.
-There’s also a really fun Toy Museum kids will love.
+There’s also an entertaining Toy Museum kids will love.

-Tournai is a bustling city on the Belgium border that is home to some incredible attractions.
+Tournai is a bustling city on the Belgium border, home to some incredible attractions.
 The Tournai Belfry is the city’s oldest building and one of Belgium’s most iconic landmarks.

 The Folklore Museum of Nature and Vivarium is a must-see for any nature lover, and the Notre Dame Cathedral is one of the most beautiful examples of Baroque and Gothic architecture in all of Europe.
-If you’re looking for a place to stay, the Hotel Cathedral D’ Alcantara and Flor is a great option.
+If you’re looking for a place to stay, the Hotel Cathedral D’ Alcantara and Flor is an excellent choice.

-It’s centrally located and close to all of the city’s best attractions.
-Tournai is an ideal destination for anyone who wants to explore everything that Belgium has to offer.
+It’s centrally located and close to the city’s best attractions.
+Tournai is an ideal destination for anyone who wants to explore everything Belgium offers.